adioshun/gitBook_DeepDrive/paper2015-mvcnn.md

 Perhaps more importantly, the aggregated descriptoris readily available for a variety of tasks, e.g., shape classification and retrieval, and offers significant speed-ups against multiple image descriptors.

-An MVCNN can also be used as a general frame workto integrate perturbed image samples (also known as datajittering).
+An MVCNN can also be used as a general frame work to integrate perturbed image samples (also known as datajittering).

 We illustrate this capability of MVCNNs in thecontext of sketch recognition in Sect.
 4.2.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI0ODgxNzM4XX0=
+eyJoaXN0b3J5IjpbNDI1ODg1OTcwXX0=
 -->